Terms and conditions

 Cancellation of bookings

-Please note that the majority of our flight providers, and Cruise providers do not typically allow changes to be made to tickets after bookings have been made.
+Please note that the majority of our flight Travel Provider(s) and Cruise Travel Provider(s) do not typically allow changes to be made to tickets after bookings have been made.
 The tickets we sell are very restrictive and can result in charges of up to 100% of the price of the ticket being applied by the airline, or Cruise operator, regardless of the notice period given to us.
 We reserve the right to pass on these charges.

-Changes such as name changes (including initial changes), destination and date changes can be treated by such suppliers as a cancellation and rebooking, regardless of the period of notice given to us.
-If the supplier treats the change as a cancellation and rebooking we will pass on to you the cost imposed by the supplier, which could be up to 100% of the ticket price and you must also pay an amount to cover our administration costs as detailed below in the Section "Our Charges".
+Changes such as name changes (including initial changes), destination and date changes can be treated by such Travel Provider(s) as a cancellation and rebooking, regardless of the period of notice given to us.
+If the Travel Provider treats the change as a cancellation and rebooking we will pass on to you the cost imposed by the Travel Provider(s), which could be up to 100% of the ticket price and you must also pay an amount to cover our administration costs as detailed below in the Section "Our Charges".

-In addition to any charges applied by transport or accommodation providers, we will also apply a maximum charge of £20 for each person on the booking and for each item you want to change to cover our costs of administering the change.
+In addition to any charges applied by the flight and cruise Travel Provider(s), we will also apply a maximum charge of £20 for each person on the booking and for each item you want to change to cover our costs of administering the change.
 Any booking discount you may have received at the time the original booking was made, may be altered or reduced whenever changes are made.

 As part of the ATOL regime, we are required to pay an ATOL Protection Contribution (APC) (currently £2.50 per person) to the CAA.
 At our discretion we may pass this levy onto you as a separate charge on your invoice.
 In the event that you choose to cancel your flight the APC is not refundable in any circumstances.